rouyu0405/rouyu0405.github.io/README.md

 Below is an interactive artwork of a swimming fish.
 Click on either the 'start' or 'stop' to control the fish's movement, and click on 'change color' to see the fish be drawn again in a different color.

+## Cat
 My contact information is at the end of both pages.

+The cat on about page is created by me in Adobe AE.